Skip to Content

 Can you have your period for more than 7 days and still be normal?

-No. Any period longer than seven days is due to a problem in your womb.
-Though stress and excessive can affect your period, a persistent prolonged period is abnormal.
-You should inform your doctor.
+Usually no. Any period longer than seven days is not typical and should be checked.
+Though stress and excessive exercise can affect your period, a persistent prolonged period is abnormal until a doctor has checked you.

 What causes light prolonged periods?